bdavs3/my-website/README.md

 });
 ```

-But then, I wrote another test to do basically the same thing for the actual menu display and all of the sudden, I could not get the "is-active" class to show up anywhere for the life of me.
+But then, I wrote another test to do basically the same thing for the actual menu display and all of the sudden, I could not get the <b>is-active</b> class to show up anywhere for the life of me.
 After a long, frustrating time of tinkering, I realize that I could get it to work like this:

 ```js
 it("has a dropdown toggle that rotates between a burger and an X upon state change", () => {